Retail Report 2018

 Integrated EPoS Centralisation is Key

-Fortunately, state-of-the-art EPoS (Electronic Point of Sale) offers methods to fully integrate all traditional in-store till requirements with mobile smart devices and online e-commerce workflows – including all transactions and related workflows – into a single centralised solution.
+Fortunately, state-of-the-art EPoS offers methods to fully integrate all traditional in-store till requirements with mobile smart devices and online ecommerce workflows – including all transactions and related workflows – into a single centralised solution.

-• Future-proof your operation and meet constantly changing consumer expectations whether or not those changes take place in-store or online; today or tomorrow
+• Future-proof your operation and meet constantly changing consumer expectations whether or not those changes takes place in-store or online; today or tomorrow

 • Speed customer transactions at point of sale or online to improve the customer experience and generate goodwill